-The term Loss Prevention Department (LPD) is used to describe the function and position titles assigned to PBM's proprietary personnel who perform a combined unarmed static security and emergency response role, as direct employees of the Company.
-A small contingent of MoP's approved unarmed contracted security guards are also employed across the operations and some satellite logistics facilities.
+The term Loss Prevention (LP) is used to describe the function and position titles assigned to PBM's proprietary personnel who perform a combined unarmed static security and emergency response role, as direct employees of the Company.
+A small contingent of MoPS approved unarmed contracted security guards are also employed across the operations and some satellite logistics facilities.

-In 2023 there were 243 Loss Prevention personnel employed by PBM, at its mining operations, supported by 21 private security guards.
-The number of private security guards has decreased as additional Loss Prevention personnel were employed for greater oversight and training.
+In 2024 there were 235 Loss Prevention personnel employed by PBM, at its mining operations, supported by 30 private security guards.
+The number of private security guards has increased slightly during 2024 to account for the increasing number of locations that PBM operates has assets located at that require a static security presence.

-The Lao People's Army are required by the Government of Laos to have a presence at the Company's Laos Operations and remote exploration sites within the 2600 square kilometre Phu Bia contract area.
-In 2023, the LPA presence at PBM Operations was increased by approximately 38 personnel to a total of 238 LPA supporting the operations and exploration activities.
+The Lao People's Army is required by the Government of Laos to have a presence at the Company's Laos Operations and remote exploration sites within the 1260 square kilometre Phu Bia contract area.
+In 2024, the LPA presence at PBM Operations totalled 238 LPA personnel supporting the operations and exploration activities.
 The increase in LPA numbers is primarily to support the expansion of mine development activities and offsite exploration work programs in the broader Contract Area.
 The LPA's role largely supports regional security external to PanAust's active working areas, however they may also provide a presence alongside selected infrastructure and Company assets due to their criticality and/or vulnerability.
-The LPA provide remote work security escorts for some exploration activities and along higher risk sections of the Company's logistics route, where there has been a recent history of banditry activity.
+The LPA provide remote work security escorts for some exploration activities and along higher risk sections of the Company's logistics route, where there has been historical banditry activity.